inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v12.0.md

 !!! warning "Upgrade your invenio-cli"

     Make sure you have the latest `invenio-cli` installed.
-For InvenioRDM v12 it is v1.2.0
+For InvenioRDM v12 it is at least v1.2.0

     ```bash
     $ invenio-cli --version
-    invenio-cli, version 1.
+    invenio-cli, version 1.2.0
     ```

 !!! info "Virtual environments"